In the age of video games, gadgets and smartphones, getting your kids outside for some fresh air isn’t easy…

 Larger trampolines, with a diameter of 3.5 m + (13 ft +) are best suited to older teens and adults.

-These sizes are estimations, based on the average size of children in each age group, to ensure they have enough space to jump around without being too near the edge.
+These sizes are estimations, based on the average size of children in each age group, to ensure they have enough space to on the jumping mat without being too near the edge.

 Space in the Garden